Tricia-42/FastReel/docs/architecture.md

-# CompanionKit Architecture
+# FastReel Architecture

 ## Overview

-CompanionKit is built as a modular, empathy-driven toolkit for creating AI-powered companion applications.
-The architecture emphasizes real-time interaction, privacy, accessibility, and developer-friendly integration.
+FastReel is designed as a framework for building AI-powered voice agents and social storytelling applications.
+The current demo uses Tricia's API while the full FastReel backend is under development.

 ## Core Components